Palliative Care Unit

 - Highly developed medical expertise in pain and symptom management

-- Timely, responsive, patient centred communications
+- Timely, responsive, patient-centered communications

 - Interdisciplinary treatment